When and How to See the Northern Lights in Iceland

 Northern Lights dancing in the sky

-Where Is the Best Place to View the Northern Lights in Iceland?
+Where is the Best Place to View the Northern Lights in Iceland?

 Go It Alone or Get Expert Help?